JoshFagan/sphero_toolbox/README.md

 After installing the MATLAB Support Package for Raspberry Pi Hardware configure your setup by:
+1. Clicking "Home" tab
+2. Clicking arrow under "Add-Ons"
+3. Click "Manage Add-Ons"
-"Home" tab -> arrow under "Add-Ons" -> "Manage Add-Ons" -> Little Gear to the right of MATLAB Support Package for Raspberry Pi Hardware
+4. Click little Gear to the right of MATLAB Support Package for Raspberry Pi Hardware

-Follow the steps as prompted.
+5. Follow the steps as prompted.